Norway election: Conservative PM concedes after left-wing opposition victory | DW | 13.09.2021

 Labor Party leader Jonas Gahr Stoere, who is projected to become the next prime minister, said he will seek partners for a coalition government.
 The 61-year-old millionaire, who comes from a wealthy family, has campaigned against social inequality.

-"Now we can finally say: we did it," Stoere said after the results pointed towards a left-wing win
+"Now we can finally say: we did it," Stoere said after the results pointed towards a left-wing win.
+"Norway has sent a clear signal: the election shows that the Norwegian people want a fairer society."

 Stoere previously served as foreign minister from 2005-2013 under then-Prime Minister Jens Stoltenberg, who is now NATO Secretary General.